HSF/hsf.github.io/_gsocproposals/2019/proposal_Phoenix.md

 ## Task ideas
  * Investigate open source GUI libraries and develop improved GUI, capable of selecting/visualising specific physics object(s).
- * Extend common JSON file format for event data, ensuring that it matches the needs of
+ * Extend common JSON file format for event data, ensuring that it matches the needs of all potential clients
+ * Investigate and implement conversions from TGeo / GEANT4 geometry to display in phoenix
  * Investigate and implement mechanisms to publish event data
  * Invetsigate and implement convertors from other event data formats